cburschka/lyx/development/Win32/packaging/installer/Readme.txt

   to %%dependencies%%\bin.

 - DTL
-  Using TeX Live Manager install package dtl.win32, current version is 0.6.1.
-  From C:\texlive\2019\bin\win32 copy these files dt2dv.exe
+  Using TeX Live Manager install package dtl.win32, From C:\texlive\2019\bin\win32 copy these files dt2dv.exe dv2dt.exe to %%dependencies%%\bin.
-   dv2dt.exe
-  to %%dependencies%%\bin.
 You can uninstall the package afterwards.
+  Info: Version 0.6.1 does not work with MikTex (math preview triggers error complaining about missing kpathsea631.dll), therefore this method is not usable.

 - rsvg-convert
   dowload the 7zip archve from https://opensourcepack.blogspot.com/2012/06/rsvg-convert-svg-image-conversion-tool.html,